Cheap Essential Oils – choosing quality, affordable oils

 Studies have shown that Wild Orange Essential Oil is effective at alleviating anxiety, anger, depression, and certain bodily .

 Rosemary essential oil is becoming more and more popular as its benefits become better known.

 It is a stimulant and great for when your sick as it can relieve respiratory issues and help to soothe pain.

 Cypress (Cupressus Sempervirens)

 This needle bearing tree is distilled to create an oil that is perfect for diffusing if you have a cold.
-It contains camphene which may help reduce rrespiratory congestion when its inhaled.
+It contains camphene which may help reduce respiratory congestion when its inhaled.

 Eucalyptus (Eucalyptus Radiata)

-A firm favourite and one of the first oils that many people buy due to its effectiveness at treating colds.
+A firm favorite and one of the first oils that many people buy due to its effectiveness at treating colds.